DavidTorpey/davidtorpey.github.io/research.md

 ## Masters of Science

 My MSc.
 Computer Science research involved finding a novel algorithm to human action recognition.
+This included desiging a pipeline involving novel preprocessing techniques, 3D CNNs, optical flow correction, and linear SVMs.
 Earlier in the degree, I conducted research into steganography; machine learning on homomorphically-encrypted data; and image compression using autoencoders and JPEG2000.

+## Image Compression using Autoencoders

+The goal of this research project was to perform compression of hyperspectral imagery using autoencoders and JPEG2000 (an improved variant of the JPEG image compression standard).
+The joint latent space of the autoencoder (i.e. for all channels of the image) was fed into JPEG2000 for compression.
+The compression was more effective since the AE could efficiently decorrelate the channels.
+The JPEG2000 bit stream was used as the compressed representation.

 ## Automated Parking Detection